How to Move a Sprinkler System Line

 3. Dig a Trench to Excavate the Line

-After cutting the valve, we start digging.
-First, we dig a trench along the top side of the pipe.
-To ensure we don’t damage the line, we first perform a shallow soil excavation just shy of the pipe and then gently scrape the remaining soil away until the line is visible.
-We also take special precautions when digging around each sprinkler head and riser to ensure each component remains fully intact throughout the excavation process.
+We begin digging after cutting the valve.
+We start by digging a trench along the top of the pipe.
+We do a shallow soil excavation just shy of the pipe to make sure we don't damage the line.
+Then we gently scrape away the rest of the soil until the line is visible.
+We also take extra care when digging around each sprinkler head and riser to make sure that each part stays completely intact during the excavation.

 4. Remove the Pipe and Sprinklers

-If we’re reusing the entirety of the line and the sprinkler heads, we then carefully remove each component from within the trench and set them aside.
-If we only need to use certain portions of the pipe, we’ll cut it according to the specifications we determined during our initial planning phase.
-After removing the line and all sprinkler components from the trench, we refill it with soil.
+If we're going to use the whole line and the sprinkler heads again, we carefully take each part out of the trench and put them aside.
+If we only need to use some parts of the pipe, we'll cut it to the right size based on what we decided during the first planning stage.
+We fill the trench back up with dirt after taking out the line and all the sprinkler parts.

 5. Lay Out Pipe and Mark the New Line

-Next, we lay out the pipe and mark the new line with flags in the location we plotted during the planning phase.
-But before we can start digging the trench for the new line’s location, we must contact your local utility service to determine whether there are any existing service lines in the way.
+Next, we put down the pipe and put flags along the new line in the spot we planned for it during the planning phase.
+Before we can start digging the trench for the new line's location, we need to call your local utility company to find out if there are any service lines in the way.

-If there are any marked lines that interfere, we’ll need to replan the sprinkler line layout to accommodate the service lines.
-Finally, when we get the go-ahead from the utility service, we’ll start digging the trench for the new sprinkler line.
+If there are any marked lines that get in the way, we'll have to change the layout of the sprinkler lines to make room for the service lines.
+Last but not least, we'll start digging the trench for the new sprinkler line as soon as the utility company gives us the green light.

 6. Dig the New Trench and Insert Pipes

-We then calibrate the depth of the new trench to ensure your sprinkler heads are at the appropriate height and dig the trench below the frost line for your yard.
-After we finish excavating the area for the reconfigured sprinkler line, we then lay the pipe in its new trench and connect it to the water source.
+Next, we check the depth of the new trench to make sure your sprinkler heads are at the right height and dig the trench below the frost line for your yard.
+When we're done digging the new trench for the sprinkler line, we lay the pipe in it and hook it up to the water source.

 7. Remove Sprinkler Heads and Flush Pipes